 Analysis and Test Results

 We've spent the past three years researching the features of these products, directly analyzing performance relative to each other, and comparing results to determine awards and overall scores.
 We have updated the review each time a promising new product has been released, comparing its performance against its peers.

 We broke our testing process up into four weighted metrics: Cleaning, Comfort, Ease of Use, and Battery Life.
 We conducted over a dozen individual tests spread across these metrics, with each toothbrush receiving a subscore for each metric, with our results outlined below.

-While you can't put a price on your periodontal health, you might balk at spending over $200+ on a toothbrush, regardless of what smart features it has.
+While you can't put a price on your periodontal health, you might balk at spending hundreds of dollars on a toothbrush, regardless of what smart features it has.
 Luckily, plenty of lower cost toothbrushes delivered excellent performance.
 All of our award winners — the Brio SmartClean, the Oral-B Pro 1000 and the Sonicare ProtectiveClean 4100 — scored quite well, all while remaining on the lower portion of the price spectrum.
-The Brio has the best battery life we have seen and is by far the most comfortable, usually retailing right at its $70 list price.
-Its performance is matched by the Sonicare ProtectiveClean, which also retails for around $70, but swaps some comfort for improved cleaning performance.
+The Brio has the best battery life we have seen and is by far the most comfortable.
+Its performance is matched by the Sonicare ProtectiveClean, but swaps some comfort for improved cleaning performance.
 The Pro 1000 by Oral-B is our top recommendation when shopping on a budget, matching the best of the best when it comes to cleaning, but it isn't the most comfortable, especially if you have sensitive gums.
 All three of these brushes should be more than capable at keeping your teeth cavity-free, if used properly, so don't fret if you don't want to spend hundreds of dollars on a toothbrush and still want the best.